 There are also two book reviews and a short correspondence.

 Free to members

-The Bulletin is free to all members.
+The current issue of the Bulletin is free each year to all members.
 If you aren’t a member and would like to join you can find details on the membership page.
-As well as the Bulletin, members also receive our quarterly newsletters, free entry to all our monthly lectures and advanced invitations to all special events and outings.
+As well as the Bulletin, members also receive our quarterly newsletters, free entry to all our monthly lectures and advanced invitations to all special events and outings when they restart.

 Write for the Bulletin